 “It’s never too late for a new beginning in your life”~ Joyce Meyer

-The decision to leave the family home and move into something smaller (or into an aged care room) is challenging for many, with the thought of having to physically move particularly overwhelming.
+The decision to leave the family home and move into something smaller, such as independent serviced apartments or into residential aged care is challenging for many, with the thought of having to physically move particularly overwhelming.
 Often, when it comes to the monumental task of sorting and selling the home the responsibility falls on family and friends.
 With this in mind, we thought we’d explore some tips and tricks for making the big move that little bit easier.

 If your loved one has mentioned downsizing or is experiencing health problems which make living alone less viable, it might be a good time to broach the topic of sorting and decluttering their home.

 Start in the room that is least frequented and sort one room at a time.

 Divide belongings into four categories: